AI4Science-WestlakeU/flow_guidance/README.md

 ### Installation

-With python 3.11, install the following packages:
+In the `image` folder and with Python 3.11 installed, install the following packages:
 ```
 pip install -r requirements.txt
 pip install -e .